cube-drone/rt0/players-guide/src/player/introduction.md

-but the game is planned around the standard, public-domain [78-card Rider Waite Tarot](https://en.wikipedia.org/wiki/Rider%E2%80%93Waite_Tarot) - if you _do_ choose to use an unusual deck, make sure it has 78 cards, and if it makes any substititions for the original deck (say, "coins" instead of "pentacles"), make sure you know what they are.
+but the game is planned around the standard, public-domain [78-card Rider Waite Tarot](https://en.wikipedia.org/wiki/Rider%E2%80%93Waite_Tarot) - if you _do_ choose to use an unusual deck, make sure it has 78 cards, and if it makes any substititions for the original deck ("coins" instead of "pentacles" is common), make sure you know what they are.

-if there are shared card pools?
-(TODO: are there?)
-The game is _slightly easier to play_ if each deck is distinguishable from one another in some way.

-if there are NPC checks?
-(TODO: are there?)
 The gamemaster should also have a deck of tarot cards.

-The gamemaster should have a single coin, with a Heads side and a Tails side.

 Each player should have a large, colorful, permanent pen or marker.
 A different color for each player is thematically appropriate but not strictly necessary.